Camping with your pooch is like sleeping with a body pillow — at least it is with my four-legged companion.

 Camping is available on 54 campsites.
 There are hot showers, flush toilets, trailer dump station, recycling center, firewood sales, and a picnic area.
 Make reservations soon — this campsite fills up fast.

 With 70-plus acres of forest located right along the AuSable River; this campground is a true doggie paradise.
-They even have a doogie walk area!
+They even have a dogie walk area!

 KOA has log cabins and cottages available, as well as RV and tent camping sites.
 There are tons of things to do here — with or without your pooch.
 Get in a round of mini-golf, swim in the heated pool, try some crafts in the crafts hall, rent a canoe and go on an adventure, or hike to the nearby Wilmington Flume.

-There are also lots of nightly activities for familes — including storytelling by the light of a campfire — along with a variety of other options.
+There are also lots of nightly activities for families — including storytelling by the light of a campfire — along with a variety of other options.

 If winter is more your thing, book a cabin at KOA and you'll be right around the corner from Whiteface Mountain!